TritonDataCenter/rfd/rfd/0036/README.md

 *NEEDS A REWRITE*

+- Starting instances with Docker images using CloudAPI
 - Setting stop timeout, including no timeout
 - `docker exec`
 - Mapping volumes from another container via `--volumes-from`